 Models A and B are related by their intercepts and slope.
 The slope of Model A is the negative of the slope for Model B and vice versa.
 Additionally the intercept of Model A is equal to the intercept of Model B plus the slope of Model B. This relationship is also seen for Model B, where the slope of Model A plus the intercept of Model A is equal to the intercept of Model B.

+Points: 2 (reparameterizations)

 Provide an interpretation of the intercept from the regression model A.